 - Assessments and Audits While Quality Inspections take place on an annual basis, it is suggested that a Play Value Assessment takes place alongside the forthcoming Quality Audit.
 Play Value assessments consider the range of play types and the experiences that children derive from the equipment as well as locational and environmental factors and access issues.
 A Play Value Assessment will be instrumental when determining the enhancements, upgrades and relocations of play sites. - Risk-Benefit Approach to Play When considering future play development in Mid Ulster it is suggested that a Risk-Benefit Approach is adapted.
 The benefits of challenging play are highlighted in the following sections but this is a relatively new way of thinking when developing fixed play.
 Health and safety considerations in the past have meant that play provision is somewhat lacking in challenging play which offers essential developmental skills.
 However, Council needs to consider that providing a high standard of play means that children and young people are challenged, whilst minimising unnecessary danger through a commonsense approach. - Land availability Land availability is at a premium across Mid Ulster, especially in the DEA of Magherafelt.
-However, this Strategy acknowledges the lack of provision of open/green space in Magherafelt and it is suggested that Council focus its efforts on investigating possible areas for development and works with other statutory bodies to identify potential sites e.g. Education Authority and Northern Ireland Housing Executive. - Residential Planning In line with Council's Preferred Options Paper, it is suggested that Council adopt a strengthened policy approach to ensure that the loss of open space is prevented unless it can be demonstrated that redevelopment would bring substantial community benefit that outweighs the loss of the open space.
-This strengthened approach takes account of the Regional Development Strategy, SPSS and the Local Development Plan objectives where the relevant criteria are met. - Manned/Staff provision Park sites that have a staffing element are proven to suffer reduced levels of anti-social behaviour and vandalism.
+However, this Strategy acknowledges the lack of provision of open/green space in Magherafelt and it is suggested that Council focus its efforts on investigating possible areas for development and works with other statutory bodies to identify potential sites e.g. Education Authority and Northern Ireland Housing Executive. - Planning In line with Council's Local Development Plan 2030 Draft Plan Strategy, Council seek to protect existing areas of open space and encourage the provision of new open space.
+This will be achieved by identifying important parcels of open space to be protected, zoning of new open space and by formulating policy to require open space to be provided by the developer in new housing developments.
+In addition, Council recognise the benefits of dual use of open spaces and are working with the Education Authority to share sports pitches.
+Council are also working with NIHE to facilitate children's play provision on land under their control.
+It is suggested that Council adopt a strengthened policy approach to ensure that the loss of open space is prevented unless it can be demonstrated that redevelopment would bring substantial community benefit that outweighs the loss of the open space.
+This strengthened approach should take account of the Regional Development Strategy, SPSS 7 and 8 and the Local Development Plan 2030 Draft Plan Strategy. - Manned/Staff provision Park sites that have a staffing element are proven to suffer reduced levels of anti-social behaviour and vandalism.
 While not immediate, suggested staff requirements have been correlated as an indicator and should be factored into development projects on a rolling basis.
 While the development of Activity Centres, District Play and new Public Park proposals are heavily dependent on sourcing external funding streams and are also scheduled beyond the initial five year delivery programme, when the number of these larger facilities increase, staffing levels at designated locations will need to be reviewed.